slatedocs/slate/source/index.html.md

 ```

-### Returns SBOLnr for the object with the specified URI
+## Returns SBOLnr for the object with the specified URI

-Returns the SBOLnr for the object from the specified URI.

 `GET <URI>/sbolnr`

+Returns the SBOLnr (SBOL not recursive, i.e. fetches the object without its children) for the object from the specified URI.

 ```javascript
 const fetch = require("node-fetch");